willarliss/GeneralLoss/documentation/minimize_objects.md

    - Verbosity level.
 Value other than zero will print convergence messages from minimizer.
  - fit_intercept: bool, default=True
    - Whether an intercept term should be fit in training.
 It True, a column of ones is concatenated to input data matrix.
+ - warm_start: bool, default=False
+   - When True, use previous solution as initial guess or use manually defined initial guess (initialize_coef).
+Otherwise, erase the previous solution.
  - random_state: int, default=None
    - Seed for randomly initializing coefficients.
  - options: dict, default=None